WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 # Start Here

-The floor is a perfect 50×50-foot pastoral town, no larger than a miniature diorama.
+The floor is a perfect 40x40 foot pastoral town, no larger than a miniature diorama.
 Tiny cottages, winding lanes, and a village square sit beneath walls painted with an endless illusion of golden cornfields stretching to every horizon.

 The moment a creature touches the village or steps within 5 feet of it, they shrink to the scale of the diorama.